FluVigilanciaBR/fludashboard/README.rst

 - Age and gender distribution

  Reported incidence (without estimation) bar chart by gender and age bracket.

-Age distribution for females (blue), males (orange) and for the total population (green).
+ - Females (blue);
+ - Males (orange);
+ - Total population (green).

  Distributions are subject to future updates as described in the incidence table.
 Distribution in this panel does not use estimations, being always the currently reported distribution, either stable or incomplete.

 Resumido (seasonal activity) view:
 ----------------------------------